Clarifai/old-docs/portal-guide/annotate/auto-annotation-walkthrough.md

 ### Create `GREATER THAN` and `LESS THAN` Concept Thresholder models

 Concept Thresholders help you route your data based on the confidence of your predictions.
 Choose a `DISPLAY NAME` and add the concepts you would like to route under the `OUTPUT_INFO.DATA` heading.
 You can choose separate concept thresholds for each of your custom concepts.
 Create one model with high `CONCEPT THRESHOLDS` and select `GREATER_THAN` under `OUTPUT_INFO.PARAMS.CONCEPT_THRESHOLD_TYPE`.
-Create another model with low `CONCEPT THRESHOLDS` and select `LESS_THAN` under `OUTPUT_INFO.PARAMS.CONCEPT_THRESHOLD_TYPE`.
+Create a second Concept Thresholder model with low `CONCEPT THRESHOLDS` and select `LESS_THAN` under `OUTPUT_INFO.PARAMS.CONCEPT_THRESHOLD_TYPE`.
 The `LESS_THAN` model will help you screen out concepts that are predicted with very low confidence.

 ![](../../images/concept_thresholder.jpg)